Education Studies in Ireland

-The program is designed for sophomore and Junior elementary education majors and secondary education minors.
+The program is designed for sophomore elementary education majors and secondary education minors.
 During the week, students will visit schools at the respective level, tour campus and visit classes in the Education Department at MU and/or Froebel Department of Primary and Early Childhood Education, and hear speakers on the educational system in Ireland.
 Through readings and these learning experiences, students fulfill requirements of a 1-credit course, Ed 488 Practicum in Intercultural Education.

 Students will most likely stay in double guest rooms in designated residence halls at Maynooth University.

 Students depart as a group from the United States with the faculty leader.
 Students pay a program fee that covers housing, domestic and international airfare, group travel in-country, and breakfasts.
 Saint Mary’s College tuition for the spring semester covers the tuition for the one-credit course.
 Expenses that are not covered by the program fee include passport fees, supplies, laundry, some food, and personal expenditures.

 Eligibility is based on a student’s sophomore standing, academic record, and readiness for study and travel abroad.